Psychotropic medicines in people with learning disabilities who show symptoms of distress*

 - Documenting evidence of changes in response to the medicine(s) not being as expected, including if the medicines has no effect, and the actions taken on this.

-My presentation on Olivers’ story, given to the NICE Medicines & Prescribing Associates on 1st May 2019.
+Clinically focused presentation on Oliver’s story, given to the NICE Medicines & Prescribing Associates on 1st May 2019.
 (14 minutes).

 Information sources and links: